If you don't name a beneficiary to your will, the state might decide who inherits your assets.

 You might also want to name a contingent or secondary beneficiary for your assets as we discussed before.
 Using the first example, in case your brother isn’t alive to receive the car and boat, maybe you want to specify that your grandson should have them.

-If you want to bequeath assets to your beneficiaries, try the Policygenius app.
+If you want to bequeath assets to your beneficiaries, try Policygenius.
 Using our attorney-approved tools, you can create a will (or a trust) to ensure that the proper heirs receive what you intended.

 Bequeathing assets to your beneficiaries can get complicated.
 The last thing you want is for your intended beneficiaries to squabble over who gets what and contest the will in court, so you may also want to speak to an estate planning attorney if you can afford one.